Peter Kenyon

 Peter Kenyon (born 1954 in Stalybridge, Cheshire) is a British businessman who has served as the chief executive of English Premier League football clubs Manchester United and Chelsea, where he has been involved in contentious transfer dealings.

 Early life

 Kenyon was educated in Tameside at West Hill School and King's School, Macclesfield.

 Career

 Kenyon was a director and chief executive of sportswear firm Umbro.

 Manchester United

 In 1997, Kenyon took up the role of deputy chief executive at the club he supported as a boy, Manchester United, where he sat on the Board of Directors.
 He was promoted to chief executive in August 2000 following the departure of Martin Edwards.
 Kenyon was influential in persuading long-serving manager Alex Ferguson to remain at the club despite Ferguson's original intention to retire in 2002.
-One of the other notable aspects of Kenyon's time in charge was the fact that the club dismissed their rigid wage structure and spent large sums of money on players such as Juan Sebastián Verón and Rio Ferdinand.
+One of the other notable aspects of Kenyon's time in charge was that the club dismissed their rigid wage structure and spent large sums of money on players such as Juan Sebastián Verón and Rio Ferdinand.